 Ah… no. Again, this is just an antiquated concept and something that doesn’t fit my my way of working.
 Once a photographer starts barking at people to get some [chaotic] organisation then it upsets the pattern of the day.

 Everybody will be well aware that there’s a photographer about, and this goes against the grain of working candidly.

 If you want to see me for a consultation we can look though a wealth of portfolio work and I will show you how each wedding can have its own unique set of images.
 For me it can only be that way.
-You’ll be excited at how I get results without resorting to cheap trick and cheesy nonsense.
+You’ll be excited at how I get results through pure 100% observation

 I can’t stress this enough, I simply follow the movements of the day and capture your wedding images like that.

 Of course if you hang out of a chandelier for some bizarre reason I’ll probably take the photograph.
 But to make up something that did not happen is certainly not my thing.